LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Items/weapons/Void Cleavers.md

 ![[VoidCleavers.png]]

 ---
-A pair of curved swords once wielded by Napella Lundgren - after her death, the weapons passed to Ven-Dryk, who has since wielded them in the war against the empire.
+A pair of curved swords wielded by Ven-D

 When not in use, the weapons rest within a pocket dimension, retrievable by only the user.
 When dropped or lost, the weapons return to this dimension